smwarsh/100-days-of-code/log.md

 ### Day 1: August 10, 2018

-**Today's Progress**: Refamiliarized myself with GitHub, changed username to smwarsh so it will be consistent across platforms, refamiliarized myself with basic terminal commands, updated my website for the first time since August 2017!
-Made new "Blog" page on my website with a post about my expectations and goals for this challenge.
+**Today's Progress**: I refamiliarized myself with GitHub, changed my username to smwarsh so it will be consistent across platforms, refamiliarized myself with basic terminal commands, updated my website for the first time since August 2017!
+I made a new "Blog" page on my website with a post about my expectations and goals for this challenge.

 **Time Spent Coding**: 1h 32m